Colorado general contractor license and insurance requirements

 Get to know the government employees who can be a helpful resource in both obtaining your license and facilitating the process.

-Colorado general contractor license renewal requirements
+Colorado license renewal requirements

 Most general contractor licenses in Colorado will need to be renewed every one to three years.
 Common requirements include: